I know you’re not supposed to judge a book by it’s cover, but I love an attention-grabbing cover.

 The Cody James Decimator is built with full-grain leather that’s supple and buttery.
 It has that almost napped aesthetic that takes well to scratches and scuffs.

-Since the surface is already pretty textured with gradated shades throughout, this is a good strong boot when it comes to bush and rock exposure.
+Since the surface is already pretty textured with gradated shades throughout, this is a decent boot when it comes to bush and rock exposure.

 The interior mesh and strong but pliable leather makes the shaft comfortable to walk in.
 This combination provides the perfect balance of stability and bounce, even when I’m bending down and my legs are fully angled.